-A school district that enters into a master contract with an NPS/NPA school shall conduct, at minimum, the following:
+Commencing with the 2020-2021 school year, Ana school district LEA-that enters into a master contract with a NPS/NPA school shall conduct, at minimum, the following:

-- 1. An onsite visit to the NPS/NPA before placement of a pupil if the school district does not have any pupils enrolled at the school at the time of placement. - 2.
-At least one onsite monitoring visit during each school year to the NPS/NPA at which the school district has a pupil attending and with which it maintains a master contract.
+- 1. An onsite visit to the NPS/NPA before placement of a pupil if the LEA-school district does not have any pupils enrolled at the school at the time of placement. - At least one onsite monitoring visit during each school year to the NPS/NPA at which the LEA-school district has a pupil attending and with which it maintains a master contract.
 The monitoring visit shall include, but is not limited to: - a.
-A review of services provided to the pupil through the individual service agreement between the school district and NPS/NPA; - b.
-A review of progress the pupil is making toward the goals set forth in the pupil's Individualized Education Program; - c.
-A review of progress the pupil is making toward the goals set forth in the pupil's BIP if the pupil has a BIP;
+A review of services provided to the pupil through the individual service agreement between the LEA-school district and NPS/NPA; - A review of progress the pupil is making toward the goals set forth in the pupil's Individualized Education Program; - c.
+A review of progress the pupil is making toward the goals set forth in the pupil's BIP if the pupil has a BIP; - d.
+An observation of the pupil during instruction; and - e.
+A walkthrough of the facility